 What’s Vegetarian at Roy Rogers?
 (Updated for 2026)

-Roy Rogers built its reputation on roast beef, fried chicken, and burgers, so it isn’t the first stop most vegetarians think of.
+Looking for Roy Rogers vegetarian options?
+Here’s the full list.
+The chain built its reputation on roast beef, fried chicken, and burgers, so it isn’t the first stop most vegetarians picture.
 But the Mid-Atlantic chain’s famous Fixin’s Bar and a short list of meat-free sides mean you can still leave with a real meal, especially if you don’t mind customizing your order like most plant-based diners already do.
 This 2026 guide walks through what’s actually vegetarian at Roy Rogers today, where vegans can squeak by, and the ingredient caveats worth flagging at the counter.

 A Quick Look at Roy Rogers

-Roy Rogers Restaurants is an American fast-food chain named after the singing-cowboy actor of the same name.
-It’s known for its “holy trio” of roast beef, fried chicken, and burgers, plus the self-serve Fixin’s Bar that lets guests build out their own sandwich.
-The brand was a regional giant in the 1980s and is now a smaller, family-owned operation concentrated in the Mid-Atlantic.
+Roy Rogers Restaurants is an American fast-food chain named after the singing-cowboy actor.
+It’s known for a “holy trio” of roast beef, fried chicken, and burgers, plus the self-serve Fixin’s Bar that lets guests build out their own sandwich.
+The brand was a regional giant in the 1980s.
+Today it’s a smaller, family-owned operation concentrated in the Mid-Atlantic.

 • Founded: February 12, 1968 in Fort Wayne, Indiana, when Marriott Corporation rebranded its RoBee’s House of Beef chain.

 • Peak size: More than 600 locations during the Marriott era.
-In 1982 Roy Rogers absorbed 180 former Gino’s restaurants.
+In 1982 the chain absorbed 180 former Gino’s restaurants.

 • Current footprint: Around 37 restaurants across Maryland, Virginia, Pennsylvania, New Jersey, and West Virginia, headquartered in Frederick, Maryland.
-The brand opened a new Cherry Hill, New Jersey location in 2025.
+A new Cherry Hill, New Jersey location opened in 2025, and three more are planned for south-central Pennsylvania.

 • Signature item: The Double R Bar Burger and the Gold Rush Chicken Sandwich, both designed to be loaded up at the Fixin’s Bar with ketchup, BBQ sauce, mayo, horseradish sauce, lettuce, tomatoes, pickles, and onions.

-The current menu is short on dedicated vegetarian entrees, but there are workable options if you stick to sides and customize a sandwich at the Fixin’s Bar.
-The table below summarizes the items most likely to work for vegetarians and vegans in 2026.
+The current menu is short on dedicated vegetarian entrees.
+Still, there are workable options if you stick to sides and customize a sandwich at the Fixin’s Bar.
+This table sums up the items most likely to work for vegetarians and vegans in 2026.

 Menu ItemVegetarianVegan